santiagxf/trunkbased-mlops/README.md

 ### Workspaces

 - **Workspace-CD:** Performs deployments and initialization of some of the elements of the workspace.
 Particularly:
+    - **Infrastructure:** Infraestructure should be deployed by code under IaC.
+This step will be included soon in the repo.
+Please create assets manually by the time being.
     - **Datasets:** Ensures that datasets are created and available in the workspace.
 If they are not, they are initialized with data in the current git repository.
-Then datasets will be updated with live data coming from the Azure PostgreSQL database.
+For datasets that evolve over time, this pipeline will just create the initial version and the registration.
+You can leverage tools like Azure Data Factory to move data to the datasets and update the versions.
+This is outside of the scope of this repository right now but will be shared soon.

 ### Environments: